Meibomian Gland Dysfunction (MGD) is the Leading Cause of Dry Eye Symptoms and it's TREATABLE... Find Out if YOU Have MGD Today

 Whether you are using your smart phone regularly, or spending hours in front of a computer screen, TV, or tablet, you’re squinting more and blinking less.
 This can seriously impair your visual comfort in ways that could have long-term impact and potentially cause lasting damage.
 Ask your eye doctor about how you can protect your eyes from Dry Eye symptoms and MGD.
 Not sure if your eye care professional specializes in Dry Eye and MGD?
 Find a doctor.

 Stay tuned as we follow up with tips on how to protect your eyes.
 Not on our email list?
-Join to stay informed about Dry Eye and MGD. [insert link]
+Sign up with your email address below to stay informed about Dry Eye and MGD.

 The Vision Council year.
 Available at: URL.
 Accessed January 5th, 2018.